almirmulahasanovic/ImdbDemoProject/README.md

 *   Azure subscription.
 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/en-us/free/) before you begin.

-## Project will show you HOW TO:
+## Project will show you how to:
 * ingest data from HTTP service into Azure Blob Storage (ABS) with parametrized pipelines using Azure Data Factory (ADF)
 * copy data from Azure Blob Storage (ABS) to Azure Data Lake Storage (ADLS)
 * copy data from Azure Data Lake Storage (ADLS) to Azure SQL Database
+* create Databricks Notebooks for data transformation
-* create Spark notebooks with Python using Azure Databricks Workspace to ingest, transform and load data back into Azure SQL Database and blob storage in parquet format
+* transform data using Databricks Notebook Activity in Azure Data Factory (ADF) and load into Azure Data Lake Storage (ADLS) and Azure SQL Database
-* copy data from Azure Sql Database to CosmosDB using Data Flows in Azure Data Factory
+* transform data using Data Flows in Azure Data Factory (ADF) and load from Azure SQL Database into CosmosDb